AishAM807/HealthCare-Data-Analysis/README.md

 - Step 31 : Used a WHILE loop to generate data for each hospital.
 Additionally, the ABS (Absolute) function was applied to ensure that all generated values are in positive form.

+- Step 32 : Queried the top 10 records from the Clinical Data table to review the generated dataset, as shown below.